Rapid mixing in positively weighted restricted Boltzmann machines: Proof of main results

 Now fix a bad edge $e = \{u,w\} \in E$ with $\gamma_e \geq 100N^5$, as otherwise, $e$ cannot be bad.
 We call a pair of times $(t,t')$ a \emph{clean pair} for $e$ if $t < t'$, $\{v_t,v_{t'}\} = \{u,w\}$, $v_t \neq v_{t'}$, and for all $t < \ell < t'$ we have $v_\ell \notin \{u,w\}$.
 Since the update sequence is good, both $u$ and $w$ are updated at least once in every block.
 Fix any block.
 Since both vertices appear in the block, there must be a clean pair of times for $e$.
 We list all clean pairs in the update sequence: $(t_j,t'_j)_{j=1}^K$ with $t'_j < t_{j+1}$, where $K \geq L \geq C_0 \log N$ since there is at least one clean pair in each block.

 Fix all randomness used to update vertices in $V \setminus \{u,w\}$.
 Let $p_\lambda \defeq \frac{1}{1+\lambda}$.
 For each clean pair $(t_b,t_b')$, define the event $A_b$ by

 By~\eqref{eq:lambda-u-bound}, at every update of either $u$ or $w$, the chosen vertex is updated to $1$ with probability at least $p_\lambda$.
-Therefore, conditional on all past update on $\{u,w\}$ before time $t_b$, we have that the probability of the event $A_b$ is at least $p_\lambda^2$.
+Therefore, conditional on all past updates on $\{u,w\}$ before time $t_b$, the probability of the event $A_b$ is at least $p_\lambda^2$.
 By iterating this bound over all clean pairs and choosing $C_0$ sufficiently large as a function of $\lambda$, we obtain

 If any event $A_b$ occurs, then the following event $A$ holds: \begin{itemize} \item $A$: there exists the first time $t_e < T_0$ such that $X_{t_e}(u) = X_{t_e}(w) = 1$. \end{itemize} Hence, $t_e$ exists with probability at least $1 - N^{-6}$.
 Furthermore, the random variable $t_e$ is independent from the updates after $t_e$.
 Suppose $t_e = s'$ and let $s > s'$ be the first time after $t_e$ at which the edge $u$ or $w$ is updated to $0$.
 At time $s$, one of the endpoints, say $u$, is updated to $0$ while the other endpoint is still equal to $1$.
 Hence, by~\eqref{eq:lambda-u-bound},